Dandandooo/BlackBox-Studio/README.md

 ## Inspiration
 Graphs are cool.
 They let us represent ideas as webs of complex relationships and intricate behavior.
 Sometimes, we wish we could develop our code in this kind of idea web, linking functions to each other in a graphical way.

-To address this issue, we came up with Blackbox Studio, a tool that helps you form this complex web of functionality, where each function could be written in a different language.
+To address this issue, we came up with Blackbox Studio, a tool that helps you form this complex web of functionality.

 ## What it does
 BlackBox Studio has three main goals:
 1. Isolate functions into black boxes, with input and output interfaces.
-2. Communicate between functions, regardless of the language.
+2. Communicate between functions.
 3. Build a graph view of information flow between functions.

 ## How we built it